Zram

 zram, formerly called compcache, is a Linux kernel module for creating a compressed block device in RAM, i.e. a RAM disk with on-the-fly disk compression.
-The block device created with zram can then be used for swap or as general-purpose RAM disk.
+The block device created with zram can then be used for swap or as a general-purpose RAM disk.
 The two most common uses for zram are for the storage of temporary files (/tmp) and as a swap device.
 Initially, zram had only the latter function, hence the original name "compcache" ("compressed cache").
-Unlike swap, zram only uses 0.1% of the maximum size of the disk when not in use.
+When empty, zram block device allocates about 0.1% of its size.

 After four years in the Linux kernel's driver staging area, zram was introduced into the mainline Linux kernel in version 3.14, released on March 30, 2014.
 From Linux kernel version 3.15 onwards (released on June 8, 2014), zram supports multiple compression streams and multiple compression algorithms.
 Compression algorithms include DEFLATE (DEFLATE), LZ4 (LZ4, and LZ4HC "high compression"), LZO (LZO-RLE "run-length encoding"), Zstandard (ZSTD), 842 (842).
 From kernel 5.1, the default is LZO-RLE, which has a balance of speed and compression ratio.
 Like most other system parameters, the compression algorithm can be selected via sysfs.

 When used as a compressed swap space, zram is similar to zswap, which is not a general-purpose RAM disk, but rather an in-kernel compressed cache for swap pages.
-Until the introduction of CONFIG_ZRAM_WRITEBACK in kernel version 4.14, unlike zswap, zram was unable to use a storage device as a backing store, so it was unable to move less-frequently used pages to disk.
 However, zswap always requires a backing store, which is not the case for zram.
+Since the introduction of CONFIG_ZRAM_WRITEBACK in kernel version 4.14, zram is also able to use a storage device as a backing store, so it is able to move less-frequently used pages to disk, albeit the device can be only a partition at the moment (and the process cannot be managed automatically by kernel when the memory needs to be freed, but requires pre-emptive user-space programming).
+Since kernel version 7.0, zram can send the data to the backing store without decompressing them first.